BitcoinDesign/Guide/guide/principles/principles.md

 ## Interoperability

 Bitcoin is an open-source protocol, operated in a decentralized manner.
 This has led to a number of standards being developed for products building on the protocol to be compatible.
 It should be easy to switch and move your Bitcoin wallet to a different application, should you wish.
 Making sure that your product supports as many of these standards as possible is best practice and builds trust.
+More on [wallet interoperability]({{ '/guide/foundations/wallet-interoperability/' | relative_url }}).

 *No lock-in, users should be able to port wallets and data.*